mdj0025/2210-hands-on/efficiency/README.md

 ## Measuring running time

-Java provides two methods for measuring time: `System.nanoTime()` and `System.currentTimeMillis()`.
+Java provides the following two methods for measuring time: `System.nanoTime()` and `System.currentTimeMillis()`.
 We could use either for our purposes in this lab, but we will use `nanoTime()` since it is expressly designed to measure *elapsed time*.
 Note that the `currentTimeMillis()` method is designed to measure "wall-clock" time.
 For more information on these methods, see the following links.

 - [A StackOverflow post](http://stackoverflow.com/questions/351565/system-currenttimemillis-vs-system-nanotime)
 - [Java 8 API for `System.nanoTime()`](https://docs.oracle.com/javase/8/docs/api/java/lang/System.html#nanoTime--)